 The rapid emergence of e-commerce across almost all product sectors has also caught the attention of policymakers and regulators.

 Again, there is much discussion internationally about whether these new marketing models are appropriately dealt with under existing regimes, and many jurisdictions have seen legal reforms implemented or proposed specifically addressing the perceived risks here.
 Certainly, in most major markets around the world, we have seen the development of consumer protection laws that specifically relate to e-commerce.
 This will continue as markets and marketing models continue to evolve.

 We are also seeing the emergence of voluntary initiatives to help address the specific issues presented by online sales; for example, through the “Product Safety Pledge” initiated by the European Commission, subsequently replicated in some other countries, and now promoted by the OECD.

 New marketing models also give rise to new opportunities for companies to connect with their consumers.
 This means that there are new opportunities to manage risks, but also new risks of liability if those opportunities are not used.

 The expanding concept of safety

 Basic concepts of "safety" are changing around the world.
 Product liability regimes and especially product safety regimes have traditionally focused on risk of physical injury and, to a lesser extent, risks of property damage.
-However, the concept of safety is expanding and companies are having to adapt their own compliance and risk management systems accordingly.
+However, the concept of safety is growing and companies are having to adapt their own compliance and risk management systems accordingly.

 Increasingly, the concept of a safe product in various contexts takes into account concepts of environmental protection, data privacy and even (albeit tangentially) energy efficiency.
-It also, more and more, needs to take into account both "end-of-life" safety and concepts of "foreseeable misuse" as well as intended use.
+It also, more and more, needs to account for both "end-of-life" safety and concepts of "foreseeable misuse" as well as intended use.
 These are all challenging issues for product manufacturers.

 A new focus on enforcement